sohailalam2/elemental-web/docs/elemental-component/5-lifecycle.md

 It is important that we register event listeners here, and unregister them in the disconnected callback.

+Once the component is connected, then the `render()` method will get called.
+This method simply exists so that you can cleanly organize all DOM rendering in one place.

 ```ts
 class MyComponent extends ElementalComponent {
   protected connectedCallback() {